defra-adp-sandpit/adp-frontend-template-node/README.md

 # ADP Frontend Template Node

-Template to support rapid delivery of microservices for FFC Platform.
+Template to support rapid delivery of microservices for ADP Platform.
 It contains the configuration needed to deploy a simple Hapi Node server to the Azure Kubernetes Platform.

 ## Usage